Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Abstract

 \section{Abstract}

-This paper presents a constrained deep adaptive dynamic programming (CDADP) algorithm to solve general nonlinear optimal control problems with known dynamics.
+This paper presents a constrained adaptive dynamic programming (CADP) algorithm to solve general nonlinear nonaffine optimal control problems with known dynamics.
 Unlike previous ADP algorithms, it can directly deal with problems with state constraints.
-Both the policy and value function are approximated by deep neural networks (NNs), which directly map the system state to action and value function respectively without needing to use hand-crafted basis function.
-The proposed algorithm considers the state constraints by transforming the policy improvement process to a constrained optimization problem.
-Meanwhile, a trust region constraint is added to prevent excessive policy update.
-We first linearize this constrained optimization problem locally into a quadratically-constrained quadratic programming problem, and then obtain the optimal update of policy network parameters by solving its dual problem.
-We also propose a series of recovery rules to update the policy in case the primal problem is infeasible.
-In addition, parallel learners are employed to explore different state spaces and then stabilize and accelerate the learning speed.
-The vehicle control problem in path-tracking task is used to demonstrate the effectiveness of this proposed method.
+Firstly, a constrained generalized policy iteration (CGPI) framework is developed to handle state constraints by transforming the traditional policy improvement process into a constrained policy optimization problem.
+Next, we propose an actor-critic variant of CGPI, called CADP, in which both policy and value functions are approximated by multi-layer neural networks to directly map the system states to control inputs and value function, respectively.
+CADP linearizes the constrained optimization problem locally into a quadratically constrained linear programming problem, and then obtains the optimal update of the policy network by solving its dual problem.
+A trust region constraint is added to prevent excessive policy update, thus ensuring linearization accuracy.
+We determine the feasibility of the policy optimization problem by calculating the minimum trust region boundary and update the policy using two recovery rules when infeasible.
+The vehicle control problem in the path-tracking task is used to demonstrate the effectiveness of this proposed method.